Underground Infiltration Systems and Dry Wells Registration

 In California, Class V wells are overseen by the US EPA’s Region 9 office.
 After an inventory form is submitted, the Underground Injection Control (UIC) Program will determine if the well is authorized to “inject”.

 There are no detailed State or Federal requirements for the design or approval of new Class V systems.
 However, the County is the local authority responsible for ensuring that new Class V wells do not endanger underground drinking water supplies.
-The County’s interim guidelines are intended to ensure that new systems meet the minimum requirements set forth by the US EPA to and protect underground drinking water supplies.
+The County’s guidelines are intended to ensure that new systems meet the minimum requirements set forth by the US EPA to and protect underground drinking water supplies.